Analysis | Once again, Trump appears to evade a legal trap

 As president, Trump’s power was twice threatened by impeachments brought by the Democrat-led House.
 The first centered on his efforts to leverage federal power in an effort to get Ukraine to announce an investigation into Joe Biden.
 The second, which lasted only a few weeks, was a response to his role in the violence that erupted at the Capitol on Jan.
 6, 2021.
 In both cases, Republicans in the Senate declined to convict him on the charges passed by the House.

-You’ll see a pattern emerging here: Investigations launched, repercussions limited.
+You’ll see a pattern emerging here: investigations launched, repercussions limited.
 It’s in that context that we continue on.

 There are a number of open probes into Trump’s behavior and actions at this point, including the two in New York centered on his private business.
 There’s also the House committee investigating the Jan.
 6 attack, which could lead to referrals to the Justice Department for criminal charges.
 But it’s not clear what the Justice Department might already be investigating.
 Attorney General Merrick Garland has kept his cards close to his chest, though there is reason to think his office may be building some sort of case.
 (And jumping off points to do so keep arising.)
 Trump faces a number of civil lawsuits brought by members of Congress and police officers who were at the Capitol on Jan.
 6. Last week, a judge ruled that the suits against Trump could move forward.

 There are two other investigations worth mentioning.
 After Trump pressured election officials to overturn the results of the 2020 election, the district attorney in Fulton County, Ga., opened a probe considering whether he’d broken the law in doing so.
 In January, she empaneled a grand jury in the case.
-There’s also the investigation that’s was begun by D.C.'s district attorney last year, considering the Trump inaugural committee’s fundraising and spending.
+There’s also the investigation by D.C.'s district attorney that began last year considering the Trump inaugural committee’s fundraising and spending.
 It’s expected to go to trial in the fall.

 Even without the Manhattan case, then, there are still a number of threats to Trump and the Trump Organization.
-But Trump has some reason to feel confident: he’s faced a lot of dire threats over the past few years and weathered them all.
+But Trump has some reason to feel confident: He’s faced a lot of dire threats over the past few years and weathered them all.
 Announcements of investigations that result in little to nothing affecting Trump have been far more common than conclusions of investigations that caused him significant hardship.